LucaLoeschmann/Football-Player-Analysis-25/README.md

 ## 🎯 Project Overview

 As an avid football fan with a strong interest in statistics, I wanted to dig deeper and create a tool that would help me compare players in different ways.
-While there are already several professional websites offering great insights, I often felt limited by the typical head-to-head comparisons —, which led me to create something that brings together all the different aspects I’m personally interested in, all in one place.
+While there are already several professional websites offering great insights, I often felt limited by the typical head-to-head comparisons, which led me to create something that brings together all the different aspects I’m personally interested in, all in one place.

 I wasn’t just interested in the raw numbers, but also in how data could enhance our understanding of player performance.
 I wanted to apply **unsupervised machine learning** to uncover statistical similarities between players, not based on gut feeling, but on actual performance metrics.
 I was especially curious to see whether these statistical similarities would match my own perceptions, or if the data would challenge what I thought I knew.